Inhalt

 The THROW statement either invokes throw of C++, longjmp or write a log entry.

 In a developer test phase C++ throw should be available while testing the system on a PC platform.
 Hence the error in runtime is detected, messaged and fixed.
-For a cheap target system, C++ may not be available or to expensive and longjmp does not work, there is no sensible possibility for error handling.
-Such an error may be really unexpected, but it is not possible to exclude.

 Topic:.ExcH.dbgrun.